Pierrerobertson06/Pierrerobertson06/README.md

 ### Hi there 👋
 I'm Pierre, a full stack web-developer from Paris.
-After having completed a web-development bootcamp with Le Wagon, I am looking to further develop my stills as a developer.
+After having completed a web-development bootcamp with Le Wagon, I am looking to further develop my skills as a developer by learning new programming languages and frameworks.

 <!--
 **Pierrerobertson06/Pierrerobertson06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.